New Horizon for Museum

-Without a building, the obvious plan has been to use this web presence to provide as much information as possible to web visitors, and this website offers eight routes to search and view our collection.
-We are planning to develop this as the main access route, providing photos and videos and copies of documentation possibly more easily than in a physical library.
+Although we now have a functional Museum we continue to provide as much information as possible to web visitors, and this website offers eight routes to search and view our collection.
+We are planning to continue this as an access route, providing photos and videos and copies of documentation possibly more easily than in a physical library.

 The five routes give access to: